GIM-be/geodcat-generic-mapping/FederalProfileImpl.md

 </dcat:Catalog>
 ```

-**Open question:**

-- What to do with thesaurus without machine-readable URL such as https://www.eionet.europa.eu/gemet/en/themes ?
-- Querying those URLs for each conversion will have a huge impact on the speed of the conversion.
-As such, I suggest we
-  maintain an exhaustive list of all the thesauri in a variable inside the XSL containing the title / identifier /
-  issued values.
+**Remarks:**

+- For the implementation, keep as much local version of thesauri as possible and use these versions for the mapping
+- In case we don't have a local version, fallback on querying the URL as an attempt to gather the information
+- If the query returns an HTML, skip this `dcat:themeTaxonomy`

 ### Example dcat:Distribution